IAmNotGod-core/IAmNotGod-core/README.md

-- 👋 Hi, I’m @IAmNotGod-core
+<h1>👋 Hi, I’m Lintang Ksatria</h1>

 - 👀 I’m interested in programming and graphic design
-- 🌱 I’m currently learning HTML, CSS, JavaScript, and Python
+- 🌱 I’m currently learning JavaScript and React
 - 💞️ I’m looking to collaborate on Web development and mobile apps
 - 📫 How to reach me ...